-Program: Communication Credit: 1 (Fee Required)
+Department: Communication Arts Program: Communication Credit: 1 (Fee Required) Prerequisite(s): Rhetoric & Research

 Students enrolled in Northerner Practicum-Writing are staff members of The Northerner.
 Writing and photography assignments are generated by the publication's editors.
 Assignments may include layout and design, news coverage of the university faculty and staff, its students or other items of interest.
 This course is repeatable up to 3 credits.